The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary

 \subsection{Step metrics}

-Before concluding this section, there is class of metrics we wish to define which will be of immense use later on.
+Before concluding this section, there is a class of metrics we wish to define which generalises the boot metrics discussed above and which will be of immense use later on.
 In the proof of Theorem A, we will encounter a problem of the sort encountered in the proof of Theorem \ref{Chernysh}, where a deformation we carry out to standardise certain metrics temporarily moves already standard metrics out of the standard space.
 In Theorem \ref{Chernysh}, we overcome this problem by defining a suitable intermediary space of almost standard metrics.
 In proving Theorem A, we will have to do something similar.
 The reader should view the space of ``step metrics", which we define below, as the principle tool in constructing an analogue of the space of ``almost standard metrics."